 I also love the green parts of my scallion, some chopped cilantro, and some squares of nori.

-What to Add to Instant Ramen: Garnish Ideas
+Things to Add to Instant Ramen: Ideas for Ramen Garnish Add-Ins

 One final hack: get yourself a nice ramen bowl and some chopsticks.
 Having the right serving ware goes a long way to feeling like you’re at a good ramen restaurant even if your noodles cost just a few cents.
 I bought some inexpensive, but pretty—and more importantly—deep bowls at H-Mart.
 And now I use these bowls for all manners of noodle-y dishes!